DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
+### 2023/08/08
+- co-op dungeon player movement should be fixed for now, still might be unstable, please let me know if it happens again. working on long term fixes

 ### 2023/08/04
 - dungeon co-op movement is broken again, single-player dungeon should work as expecting,  working on fixing it 🐣